edgamat/edgamat.github.io/_posts/2019-09-21-Starting-A-Clean-Architecture.md

 ## Next Time

 This is a good start.
-We have a minimal .NET Solution for our Core business logic.
+We have a minimal .NET Solution for our Domain business logic.
 Next we'll start adding in some functionality for our application and see where it leads us.

 [clean-arch-blog]: http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html